CSSS/git-tutorial/README.md

 ### Make a Pull Request
 Okay, the commit is now in your Fork too.
-But its still not in the original repo you copied in the first place.
-By making a *Pull Request* from your Fork you can ask the maintainers of the original repo to merge your changes into the master project.
+But its still not in the original repository you copied in the first place.
+By making a *Pull Request* from your Fork you can ask the maintainers of the original repository to merge your changes into the master project.

 On your Fork's page on Github, there should be a Green button near the upper-left.
 Click that, then hit *Create Pull Request* on the next page.
-This will create a new *Issue* in the main repo, where everyone can discuss your commits.
+This will create a new *Issue* in the main repository, where everyone can discuss your commits.
 The maintainers may ask you to make further changes before they merge.

 ### You're Done!
-Pretty soon the `csss-git` repo maintainers should merge your commit in, and you'll be forever remembered for having completed this tutorial.
+Pretty soon the `csss-git` repository maintainers should merge your commit in, and you'll be forever remembered for having completed this tutorial.

 The above process is how modern collaborative software development